-I have read and understand Tonix Pharmaceuticals Holding Corp.'s Statement of Company Policy on Insider Trading and Policy Regarding Special Trading Procedures.
-I understand that, if I am an employee of the Company or one of its subsidiaries, my failure to comply in all respects with the Company's policies, including the Statement of Company Policy on Insider Trading and Policy Regarding Special Trading Procedures set forth herein, is a basis for termination for cause of my employment from the Company and any subsidiary thereof to which my employment now relates or may in the future relate.
-I will comply with the Policy for as long as I am subject to the Policy.
+Procedures.
+I understand th Statement of Company Poli understand Tonix Pharmaceuticals Holding Corp.'s Statement of Company Policy on Insider Trading and Policy Regarding Special Trading at, if I am an employee of the Company or one of its subsidiaries, my failure to comply in all respects with the Company's policies, including the cy on Insider Trading and Policy Regarding Special Trading Procedures set forth herein, is a basis for termination for cause of my employment from idiary thereof to which my employment now relates or may in the future relate.
+I will comply with the Policy for as long as I am subject to the Signature: Printed Name: Date: - olicy of Tonix Pharmaceuticals Holding Corp. and is not intended to be regarded as the rendering of legal advice.
+This policy statement is cliance with existing law and is not intended to create or impose liability that would not exist in the absence of the policy statement.
+[2 Acknowledgement to Statement of Company Policy on Insider Trading and Policy Regarding Special Trading Procedures]